 And it turned out to be highly successful!

 Respect the way your life is, anytime things could take a downturn.
-It is imprudent to predict or analyze certain events of your life.
+It is imprudent to predict or analyze certain events in your life.
 Live every moment of your life to the fullest.
 Believe in hope but also have a strategy for life in place.
 Try to be a better version of yourself every day.
-Don't hold grudges against anyone, life is too short for even considering such events.
+Don't hold grudges against anyone, life is too short to even consider such events.

 It's difficult when life throws lemons at you, but then accepting and making peace with the existing circumstances could make things much better.